SonarSource/sonar-scanner-azdo/src/extensions/sonarcloud/overview.md

 Note that the above features are **available for all Git repository providers in Azure DevOps**: Azure Repos Git, Bitbucket Cloud or GitHub.

-Want to see more examples of SonarCloud in action?
-You can [explore current Open Source projects in SonarCloud][opensource] that are using the Clean as You Code methodology.
+Want to see more examples of SonarQube Cloud in action?
+You can [explore current Open Source projects in SonarQube Cloud][opensource] that are using the Clean as You Code methodology.

 ## Highlighted Features